Rumpunzel/rpg-thingy/characters/talents/craft.md

 ### Problem Solver

-When using a trait for a dice modifier,you may choose which dice modifier to use for the roll, regardless of the attribute you chose.
+When using a trait for a dice modifier, you may choose which dice modifier to use for the roll, regardless of the attribute you chose.

 ### Resourceful